rametta/zodot/README.md

   print(result.is_ok()) # true
 ```

-using the same schema, here is an example where the validation fails:
+Using the same schema, here is an example where the validation fails:

 ```gdscript
 var user = {